simplex-chat/simplex-chat/edge-messaging.md

 ![Using connection](/diagrams/edge-messaging/edge-using.svg)

-A higher level protocol (e.g., graph-chat) defines the semantics that allow to use two unidirectional connections (or two sets of connections for redundancy) for the bi-directional messaging chat and for any other communication scenarios.
+A higher level protocol (e.g., [graph-chat][7]) defines the semantics that allow to use two unidirectional connections (or two sets of connections for redundancy) for the bi-directional messaging chat and for any other communication scenarios.

 The edge-messaging protocol is intentionally unidirectional - it provides no answer to how Bob will know that the process succeeded, and whether Alice received any messages.
 There may be a situation when Alice wants to securely receive the messages from Bob, but she does not want Bob to have any proof that she received any messages - this low-level edge-messaging protocol can be used in this scenario, as all Bob knows as a fact is that he was able to send one unsigned message to the server that Alice provided, and now can only send messages signed with the key `SK` that he sent to the server - it does not prove that any message was received by Alice.